Smart backlog refinement: How an AI Tool Enhances Product Management

 Significant reduction in refinement time: Reduction in average story refinement time from 9.1 days to just 2.2 days, marking a 72% drop.

+Image from the article on backlog refinement.
 Comparison of Efficiency in the Development Process: January vs. March - This image illustrates the remarkable evolution in the software development process, focusing on the pre-decision stage (Pre-DEC) in refinements.
 We see the month of January, where the extended duration of this stage indicates a significant challenge in process efficiency.

+Image from the article on backlog refinement.
 Comparison of Efficiency in the Development Process: January vs. March - This image illustrates the remarkable evolution in the software development process, focusing on the pre-decision stage (Pre-DEC) in refinements.
 Results for March demonstrate impressive optimization, with a substantial reduction in the time dedicated to the same stage, showing the positive impact of the implemented improvements.

 Comparison of development efficiency: Efficiency in the software development process has improved significantly, as illustrated by the January vs. March comparison.
 Optimization in the pre-decision stage (Pre-DEC) is evident, with a substantial reduction in the time dedicated to this phase, highlighting the positive impact of the implemented improvements.